rotemsloo/example-react-native-redux/README.md

 # React native tests example

-Simple example to get your started with React-Native and Redux and how to test the hell of it.
+Simple example to get your started with React-Native , Redux and how to test the hell of it.

-with this repository you'll learn stuff like :
+with this example you'll learn stuff like :

   - How to run tests using [Mocha.js][Mocha]
   - How to write tests using assertion librery like [Chai.js][Chai]